Prak2210/RenderLogs/README.md

 # Render Logs from internal resource to the server

-It's a Java (openjdk@11) Spring Boot based Application which has following features:
+It's a Java (openjdk@11) Spring Boot based Application which has following features based on requirements:
-- Reads logs from a log file at the startup
+- Reads logs from a log file on the startup
 - Renders logs on the servcer as soon as the request comes
 - Requests are mapped to "/logs"
 - Based on requiements, I have assumed file size is smaller (<1000 lines)